cs3org/OCM-API/IETF-OCM-IP.md

 empty allowlist means the Integration API rejects all requests.

-The Protocol Server SHOULD apply resource limits per paired OCM Server (number of Share Records, concurrent sessions, storage) so that a misbehaving or compromised OCM Server cannot exhaust it.
+The Protocol Server SHOULD apply resource limits per paired OCM Server (number of Share Records, concurrent sessions, storage) so that requests from one pairing, including excessive requests caused by malfunction or an unexpectedly large workload, cannot exhaust it.

 Conversely, the OCM Server places trust in the Protocol Server to enforce the permissions and identity bindings of this document.